-Uraken uchi translates as “reverse fist strike,” but we prefer to leave it as uraken.
-The translation doesn’t do it justice, and there’s no real analogue to compare it too; it’s a unique technique.
+Uraken-uchi translates as “reverse fist strike,” but we prefer to leave it as uraken.
+The translation doesn’t do it justice, and there’s no real analogue to compare it too; it is a unique technique.
 Uraken has a single, oddly-specific application -- to punch people directly in the face from a close distance.
-If the opponent is in the clinch, there is no way to punch them directly in the face without raising your elbow, and this results in a weak punch.
+In the clinch, there is no way to punch an opponent directly in the face without raising your elbow, and this results in a weak punch.
 Uraken meets this need.

 [video of uraken uchi from the front and side]

 When done properly, uraken will still look kind of strange.
-Do not worry -- this just adds the element of surprise.
+Don't worry -- this just adds the element of surprise.